buttahtoast/helmize/hugo/content/documentation/usage/customization/post_renderers.md

 You can implement your own post renderer templates.
 Post Renderers are executed after all the files are merged within the train.
 They allow to make changes on the resulting manifests or even validate the integrity of the content.

-# Predefined

-We will start adding predefined post-renderers in the future, if the seam useful for general use.
-You are welcome to contribute post-renderes as well.
-Just open a issue on the github project.

 # Configuration

 General configuration for Post Renderers.